sean111210/CS3WDProjCesiumAnunciacionGelogo/README.md

 ## Home/Front Page
 ### This page will contain a short introduction to Minecraft, as well as serving as a menu to go to the rest of the webpages.
 ## Mechanics
-### This page will
+### This page will teach users the core mechanics of Minecraft, from movement to survival to crafting, mining, and combat.
 ## Dimensions
-### This page will show the three different dimensions of Minecraft — the Overworld, the Nether, and the End — and the various biomes in it, from the plains to the caves to the hellish la
+### This page will show the three different dimensions of Minecraft — the Overworld, the Nether, and the End — and the various biomes in each one.
+Additional information such as biome-exclusive mobs will also be included.
 ## Structures
-###
+### This page will present the various structures that appear within Minecraft and describe them.
+Details such as key features, loot, and the biome/s they spawn in are also included, as well as any potentially unique information about the structures.
 ## Mobs
-### This page will classify mobs into their types — passive, neutral, and hostile —
+### This page will classify mobs into their types — passive, neutral, and hostile — and add a description for each type of mob, listing every single one according to their classification.
+Variants such as the husk (zombie) and stray (skeleton) will also be included.
 ---
 # JavaScript use:
 ### JavaScript will be utilized on the website to create interactive elements such as expandable and collapsible panels that reveal additional information.
 Examples include the hamburger menu, which displays various links when clicked, and accordions that expand downward to provide more detailed content.